Omega Boost

+is a 1999 shoot 'em up video game developed by Polyphony Digital and published by Sony Computer Entertainment for the PlayStation.
+It is the first game to be developed by Polyphony Digital, formed after the success of Gran Turismo which was developed under Sony Computer Entertainment Japan, and their only game that is not in the Gran Turismo series.

 The game features mecha designs by Shoji Kawamori of Macross fame.

-Being released late in the PlayStation's life, Omega Boost is said to have some of the best graphics on the console with parts of the game running at 60 frame/s.
-The game was criticized by some reviewers for being too short (Nine levels with nine unlockable special missions) and simplistic.
-However, it is still considered one of the best Macross-style mecha simulation games produced and is thought of by many as a sleeper hit due to its poor marketing.
+The game was criticized by some reviewers for being too short (nine levels with an equal amount of unlockable special missions) and simplistic.

-Omega Boost is so far the only non-racing game developed by Polyphony Digital, whose works comprise almost solely of racing simulators.

 Gameplay

 The gameplay takes place in waves, meaning that enemies will appear in the same groups and formations in the same order every playthrough.
 The player doesn't get to choose what order to engage an entire stage's enemies, just the ones in the current wave.
 This rail-shooter element does not hamper the player's freedom to fly where they choose in most stages.
 On some stages, the player has complete control of Omega Boost, specifically areas where they are in Planet ETA's atmosphere.
 Other stages limit the player in terms of speed (falling through the timeshift).

 The "Boost" part of the mech's name comes from Omega Boost's booster pack, allowing the player to move in any direction and circle strafe enemies with a scanning and lock-on feature.
 Omega Boost also learns the Viper Boost maneuver once it is levelled up.
 Viper Boost, when engaged, will cause Omega Boost to glow blue as it tears through enemies on screen.
 Destroying enemies will cause the gauge to refill incrementally.
 However, the game can be completed without ever using Viper Boost.
 If Viper Boost is used, the final ranking will have "Pixy" added onto the title, showing the attack during play.